survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ![`CommonsChunkPlugin` children and async](images/commonschunk.png)

+W> Note that the `children` behavior applies only to immediate children.
+The algorithm is not applied recursively.
+[Webpack issue 3981](https://github.com/webpack/webpack/issues/3981) explains this in detail.

 ## Splitting and Merging Chunks

 Webpack provides more control over the generated chunks by providing two plugins: `AggressiveSplittingPlugin` and `AggressiveMergingPlugin`.
 The former is particularly interesting as it allows you to emit more and smaller bundles.
 This is especially useful with HTTP/2 due to the way the new standard works.